webdevelopers-eu/javascript-dna/README.md

 - dramatically __optimize__ the loading speed of many scripts
 - bring __order__ into big web apps
 - allow you to define __clean__ Javascript classes (prototypes) the way you always wanted to - without `define()` or `module.exports` auxiliary trash
+- ability to resolve dependencies for all Javascript files CSS files and [more](#downloaders)

 ## Motivation